This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cream together the butter and sugar in a large bowl until fluffy.
-Beat in the eggs and vanilla.
-Stir in the Greek yogurt.
-In a separate bowl, whisk together the flour and baking soda.
+• In a separate bowl, whisk together the flour and baking soda.
 Gently stir the flour into the wet ingredients, just until combined.
-Mix in 2/3 of the diced rhubarb.
+Add the rhubarb and stir to mix throughout.

-• Bake at 350 F for 30-32 minutes or until a toothpick inserted in the batter just barely comes clean.
+• Bake at 350°F for 30-34 minutes or until a toothpick inserted in the batter just barely comes out clean.
 Serve slightly warm or at room temperature.

 Nutrition